adkenney/github-user-search-app/README.md

-# Frontend Mentor - GitHub user search app solution
+# GitHub user search app

 This is a solution to the [GitHub user search app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/github-user-search-app-Q09YOgaH6).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.